 - The module of the Gnome Panel arrives with a library named libpanel-applet.

-- A developer can create some small application with this public library. which can be inputted into the panel too.
+- A developer can create some small applications with this public library, which can also be inputted into the panel.

 - With this panel creator, you can get customization very handy for the Gnome Project.